leonwetzel/TAGtical-Insertion/README.md

 >>> store(training_data, "data/training_data.pickle")
 ```

+Using `pickle` can be convenient when you want to use other data to train
+the tagger.
+Overall, the preprocessing steps should not take long
+when using the data from Rik van Noord's repository.

 ## Training the tagger

 As mentioned in the last subsection, we use spaCy for the construction